-With toll fraud, criminals target phone verification systems to generate a high volume of voice calls to premium rate numbers, which charge callers a price per call or per minute.
-If such calls are fraudulently generated from your website(s) the charges fall on you and your business
+With toll fraud, criminals target phone verification systems to generate a high volume of voice calls to premium rate numbers, which charge callers a price per call or minute.
+If such calls are fraudulently generated from your website(s) the charges fall on you and your business.

 How to Prevent A2P Messaging Fraud?

-Being targeted, or worse, being a victim of fraud is incredibly unpleasant for everybody involved, and it can really damage (the name of) a business.
-But don't despair just yet - you can take measures to minimise the threats.
+Being targeted, or worse, being a victim of fraud, is incredibly unpleasant for everybody involved, and it can damage (the name of) a business.
+But don't despair just yet - you can take measures to minimize the threats.

-You can set up a long list of security measures, but it'll be in vain when your employees are hesitant to adopt these (extra) security steps.
-Educate your employees on your security policy and provide guidelines on how to identify the above A2P threats.
-Let them know that your business would never send out certain messages (like messages requesting personal data), and tell them where to report any suspicious messages they get.
+You can set up a long list of security measures, but it'll be in vain when your employees hesitate to adopt these (extra) security steps.
+Educate your employees on your security policy and provide guidelines on identifying the above A2P threats.
+Let them know that your business would never send out specific messages (like messages requesting personal data), and tell them where to report any suspicious messages they get.

 When employees see the value of data protection - and when they know what to look out for- they'll become more alert and willing to take those extra (security) steps.